 Vanishing Twins Screening Negative Result

 If you have a "vanishing twin" pregnancy, your prenatal screening test might have been a 11-14 week (nuchal translucency) ultrasound followed by Second Trimester Screening (STS).
 Or you might have had Second Trimester Screening (STS) on its own.
 Either way, your results are either "screen negative" or "screen positive".
+If your test result is "screen negative", you might have questions about what this means and what the next steps are.

 Screen Negative